The US Marshals Service Conducts Investigation Into The Cause Of Six Inmate Deaths In An Ohio Prison

-After the deaths of six inmates in Ohio’s Cuyahoga County jail system in a span of several months, families and investigators are searching for answers.
-Three deaths were linked to drugs while the rest were caused by suicide.
-The US Marshals Service is investigating the situation after critics suggest the deaths are a result of an overcrowded jail system and lack of proper management, according to NBC.
+After the deaths of six inmates in Ohio’s Cuyahoga County jail system over a span of several months, families and investigators are searching for answers.
+Three deaths were linked to drugs, while the rest were caused by suicide.
+The U.S. Marshals Service is investigating the situation after critics suggest the deaths are a result of an overcrowded jail system and lack of proper management, according to NBC.

-Yvonne Postlethwait-Allen is one of the many who is grieving the loss of a loved one this holiday season as a result of the jail’s poorly staffed system.
-Her brother, Randall Kain, had been in the jail because of a heroin addiction.
+Yvonne Postlethwait-Allen is one of the many who are grieving the loss of a loved one this holiday season as a result of the jail’s poorly staffed system.
+Her brother, Randall Kain, had been in jail as a result of his heroin addiction.
 He had battled with drugs since his mother’s passing in 2006.
-The last time she spoke to her brother she had told him not to visit for Christmas, a conversation that now haunts her.
+The last time she spoke to her brother, she had told him not to visit for Christmas, a conversation that now haunts her.

 “I had my grandkids here, and I told him I didn’t think it was a good idea,” Postlethwait-Allen, 51, said.
 “That really kills me, because that’s one of the last things I told him.
 I felt horrible after that, I really did.”

 Cuyahoga County Jail (Ohio) officer under criminal investigation in inmate death fired https://t.co/mNayEhjQn9 pic.twitter.com/WkB2aGpXkz